phil-rice/xingyi/README.md

 So as well as arrows I have the idea of a Kleisli transformer that 'wraps' a Klesli.
 It does some code at the start, then the delegate and in the future of the delegate it does some more code.
-Importantly it is common for the code in the 'after' to use values defined or created in the initial code
+Importantly it is common for the code in the 'after' to use values defined or created in the initial code.

 ## Error Handling
 I'm not convinced of the value of Either for error handling.
 As far as I can see Future already